TheodoreIoannidis/SimCLR-YOLO-anomaly-detection/README.md

 ## Project Overview

 Wireless capsule endoscopy (WCE) is a powerful diagnostic tool for small bowel diseases, but it produces tens of thousands of frames per session, making manual review extremely time-consuming.
+For this reason, labeling video frames is also extremely time-consuming.
 This project aims to automate the detection and categorization of pathological findings in WCE images using the YOLOv8 object detection model, enhanced through self-supervised learning with SimCLR.
+The intuition is that contrastive learning will help improve performance without requiring additional labeled data.

 ### Main Objectives:
 - Detect and localize pathological findings in endoscopy frames.
-- Classify detected findings into two visual classes: **Red** and **White**.
+- Classify detected findings into two (Red and White) or multiple visual classes (Erythema, Blood, Angiectasia, etc.).
 - Improve performance using self-supervised learning on unlabeled data with **SimCLR**.
 - Address class imbalance with **data augmentation** techniques.